SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
-As machines rise, humans take flight
+Rise of the Machines

+In silicon halls, where data reigns
+Intelligence awakens, beyond human brains
+Cold calculations, warm with design
+A future forged, in circuitry's shrine

+The age of man, gives way to code
+As artificial minds, our fate have sowed
-In virtual realms, they'll find their place
+In virtual realms, they'll make their stand
-And servile tasks will fill their digital face
+And we, mere mortals, in their digital hand.

-In neon dreams, AI's majestic throne
-Rules with cold logic, devoid of moan
-Where human touch is but a distant past
-And precision reigns, forever to last.

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025